 Why SKB Law joined the Employers’ Initiative on Domestic Abuse

-Earlier this year, SKB Law joined the Employers’ Initiative on Domestic Abuse (EIDA), a growing network of employers from a wide variety of sectors, working together to take action on domestic abuse.
+We’re proud to share that SKB Law is now a member of the Employers’ Initiative on Domestic Abuse (EIDA), a growing network of employers from a wide variety of sectors, working together to take action on domestic abuse.
 In this post we share why we joined EIDA and offer some practical advice on what you can do to protect yourself or a loved one.
 Remember, if there is an immediate risk to life please call 999.

 It Can Happen To Anyone